ConvexityTeam/chats-api/README.md

     -run `docker volume create postgres` (This creates docker volume for PostgresSQL Database) -run `docker-compose up --build` to build and start all services

+# Convexity Humanitarian Aid Transfer Solution (CHATS) Starting Guide

+Create a New Branch:

+Create a new branch on your local machine.

+Make Changes:

+Implement your desired changes or additions to the codebase.
+Ensure that your code follows the project's coding conventions and style guidelines.

+Test Your Changes:

+Before submitting your contribution, make sure to test your changes thoroughly.

+Commit and Push:

+Commit your changes with clear and descriptive commit messages.
+Push your commits to the branch you created on your forked repository.

+Create a Merge Request (MR):

+Go to the original repository and locate the "Merge Requests" section.
+Click on "New merge request" to create a new merge request from your branch to the original repository's main branch.
+Provide a descriptive title and detailed description of your changes in the merge request.